-Your kitchen is the soul of your restaurant.
+Your kitchen is the heart of your restaurant.
 Any restaurant owner knows that the proper commercial kitchen equipment can improve the quality of the dishes and the efficiency in the kitchen.
-But, at what cost?
-You also know high-quality commercial kitchen equipment comes with a hefty price tag.
+But they also know high-quality commercial kitchen equipment comes with a hefty price tag.

 10 Tips to Buy Commercial Kitchen Equipment